gnietof/Quantum/cheat/backend.md

 ![Brisbane](./circuits/ibm_brisbane_error.png)

-In eaach of these images, the geometric figure is the result of displaying the couplings between the different qbits but also the error leves for each qbit are displayed.
+In each of these images, the geometric figure is the result of displaying the couplings between the different qbits but also the error leves for each qbit are displayed.